eguahlak/sem2-template/README.md

-# sem2-template
-Template solution for 2nd semester projects
+# Template for 2nd semester projects